 Polychrome Pass gets it’s name from the colorful volcanic rocks that you can see from the overlook, but the name could also be applied to the colorful vegetation, streams, mountains and glaciers that make this spot unique.
 This high overlook is a great spot to watch bears, moose and caribou from far enough away that you won’t risk disturbing them.

 This hike does not require crossing any glaciers or dangerous streams, which makes for a good overnight hike for those who carry an overnight camping permit.
-Wildlife may be seen all along the trail, often there are grizzly bears, wolves and caribou.
-Sheep are seen on the high mountains and the trail leads to fantastic vistas.
-If camping overnight, be aware of the high night More...
+Wildlife may be seen all along the way, often there are grizzly bears, wolves and caribou.
+Sheep are seen on the high mountains.
+If camping overnight, be aware of the high night winds.

 Caribou trails weave back and forth across the alpine slopes above Stony Hill.
 These trails are evidence of the seasonal migration patterns of Denali’s caribou.
 Find out why caribou undertake this migration, and where you can expect to find them depending on the season.